evolve-agility/evolve-agility.github.io/pages/delivery.md

 <br/><br/>
 A project inception will be used to clarify business goals create an initial backlog.
 The body of work will then be matured and estimated.
 A team of agile experts including a coach will be assigned to deliver the project.
 <br/><br/>
 Frequent reviews of the solution and prioritise will take place.
-A business stakeholder will work closely with the team and be in charge of setting priorities and verifying functionality."
+A business stakeholder will work closely with the team and be in charge of setting priorities and verifying functionality.
+<br/><br/>
+[1] The approach is set up to focus on return on investment"
 permalink: "/delivery/"
 header:
     image: header_delivery.jpg